 The 15.6-inch display comes with an 8th generation Intel Core i7-8750Hx and a refresh rate of 144Hz, the images will explode off the screen although the resolution is capped at FHD and color calibrated at the factory.
 While it’s not technically designed for videographers, it is definitely worth a look.Learn More

-- Zero Compromise Powerhouse: Built for gaming and creative work in a compact 0.70 inches thin CNC aluminum unibody with high performance, vapor chamber cooling
+- Zero Compromise Powerhouse: Built for gaming and creative work in a 0.7" thin CNC aluminum unibody with high-performance, vapor chamber cooling

-- Perfect Display for Work or Play: An edge to edge 15.6 inches Full HD, 100% sRGB, factory calibrated matte screen with a 144 Hertz refresh rate offers the best experience both creative tasks and...
+- Perfect Display for Work or Play: An edge-to-edge, 100% sRGB, factory-calibrated matte screen with a 240Hz refresh rate offers the best experience for intense gaming sessions or content creation

 - Customizable RGB Individual Key Lighting: Includes 16.8 million colors available with multiple preset profiles